alxli/algorithm-anthology/README.md

 ==================

 *Note*: You may find an **outdated** PDF version here: http://alexli.ca/A3C5.pdf.
-This version will contain mistakes that are fixed in the current GitHub branch.
+This version contains many mistakes that are fixed in the current GitHub branch.

 ## Introduction